📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 No-drill fixes have clear limits.
 Consider replacing curtains when any of the following is true:

-• They’re too narrow: you cannot create side overlap even with repositioning.
+• They are too narrow: you cannot create side overlap even with repositioning.

-• They’re too short: fixing the top gap creates an unavoidable bottom gap.
+• They are too short: fixing the top gap creates an unavoidable bottom gap.

-• The fabric isn’t truly blackout: the entire panel glows evenly, not just the edges.
+• The fabric is not truly blackout: the entire panel glows evenly, not just the edges.

 • You need near-total darkness: shift work, migraine sensitivity, nursery naps, or a media room.

-Before you replace anything, accurate sizing is the difference between “still leaks” and “finally works.”
-Use this guide: How to Measure Your Windows for Blackout Curtains: A Step-by-Step Guide.
+Before you replace anything, accurate sizing is the difference between still leaks and finally works.

 Why this matters beyond comfort (sleep and home efficiency)